CloudForge-Solutions/oplatamiejscowa.pl/README.app.dev-rules.md

 - All validation rules must be defined in ValidationConstants with proper TypeScript types
 - Error messages should be user-friendly and internationalized

+IMPORTANT: forbidden is any fallback to legacy and any form of data migration as we are in development phase before production, also absurd timeouts instead of proper fixes are forbidden, also absurdly long timeouts are forbidden when we are having all data inside the browser localStorage with instant synchronous access.
+Follows "fail fast" principle for better reliability.
+No OrphanedDataCleanupService or similar migration patterns allowed

+## ⚡ PERFORMANCE REQUIREMENTS
 IMPORTANT: **PERFORMANCE REQUIREMENTS:**
 - Keep the app simple and focused - no city/entity switching complexity needed
 - City context determined from reservation UUID, no switching UI required